chanshiyucx/blog/article/008-web-knowledge-base.md

 > What is the same-origin policy and why does it exist?

 The same-origin policy is a critical security mechanism that restricts how documents or scripts from one origin can interact with resources from another origin.
-Two URLs have the same origin only if they share the same protocol, domain, and port.
+Two URLs have the same origin only if they share the same **protocol, domain, and port**.
 This policy exists to prevent malicious scripts on one site from accessing sensitive data on another site through the user's browser.

 > What resources are actually restricted by same-origin policy?